mmm111mmm/RockLobster/README.md

 * Themes
 * ~~Create a bundle of jar file, configuration file, themes~~
  * ~~Gradle zip task~~
+* Upload a bundle to github with version number
 * Find out why unicode characters in the .template files are munged when parsed

 1.0.x